ibm-cloud-security/appid-clientsdk-android/README.md

 [![GithubStars][img-github-stars]][url-github-stars]
 [![GithubForks][img-github-forks]][url-github-forks]

-## Pre Requirement:
+## Installing the SDK:

+1. Add a compile dependency for the AppID client SDK:

+    ```gradle
+     dependencies {
+         compile group: 'com.ibm.mobilefirstplatform.appid',
+         name:'appid',
+         version: '1.+',
+         ext: 'aar',
+         transitive: true
+         // other dependencies
+     }
+    ```

-In your Android project in Android Studio, open the build.gradle file of your app module (not the project build.gradle), and add the following line to the defaultConfig:
+2. In your Android project in Android Studio, open the build.gradle file of your app module (not the project build.gradle), and add the following line to the defaultConfig:
 ```
 defaultConfig {
 ...